Congratulations for the receiving a grant!

 Regarding the 12-month full-time and 24-month part-time (50%) working grants, it may be beneficial to schedule the payments so that you only withdraw the portion you intend to use within that tax year.

 If the grant or project grant is not disbursed within these deadlines, the unused funding is cancelled.
+Any changes to grants for creators or projects must be agreed upon with the Teosto Cultural Foundation in advance.
+For more information, please, see under Changes.

 Use of grants